jtsage/jtsage-datebox/docs/doc/2-0-installing.md

 Mostly "stable" versions, and past versions can be found by browsing the [CDN](http://cdn.jtsage.com/datebox/).

 ### The Version Tester
-[Version Tester](http://dev.jtsage.com/jQM-DateBox/tests/dev.php?ver=1.4.3&verB=1.4.3) allows you to test different versions of jQM (ver) against DateBox (verB).
-Chances are if you understand why this might be helpful, you also know how to edit a query string.
-This is mentioned here only as a time saver.
+[Version Tester](../../version_test/) allows you to test different versions of jQM against DateBox.
+At this time, DateBox 1.4.0 is the best working version for the jQM 1.3.2 branch.
+The 1.3.2 branch of DateBox has no data-limiting checking (the fix was not backported, nor was 1.3.2 appropriatly branched - it's a mess).

 ### Compiled Single Modes
 If you only plan to *ever* use one mode, you can find complied versions by browsing